Bangladesh

 Wild Images Inclusions: Our tour prices include surface transportation, one internal flight, accommodations, all village donations and photography fees, meals and entrance fees.

-Our tour prices also include all tips for our driver/naturalist guide and accommodation/restaurant staff.
+Our tour prices also include all tips for our driver/photography guide and accommodation/restaurant staff.

 Deposit: 20% of the total tour price.
 Our office will let you know what deposit amount is due, in order to confirm your booking, following receipt of your online booking form.